TheOpenCoder/postman-hack/DocuSync/Collection Documentation Syncer.md

 - ### And for that reason it requires the User's API Key.

-- ### This Workspace uses Postman Monitor for constantly checking for new updates in [Github](https://github.com/) file and syncing with Postman.
+- ### Docusync uses Postman Monitor for constantly checking for new updates in [Github](https://github.com/) file and syncing with Postman.

 ---

-# Workspace Briefing:
+# Workspace Briefing: ⏳

-### This Workspace contains 5 Collections and each of them are explained below.
+### DocuSync contains 5 [Collections](https://learning.postman.com/docs/getting-started/creating-the-first-collection/) and each of them are explained below:

 > ### Workspace Documentation Syncer -> *Used to Document a Workspace in Postman*